hcfman/overlayroot/README.md

 # overlayroot
-Clone of elegant overlayRoot.sh solution from Pascal Suter for running a Raspberry Pi from a read-only rootfs mount.
+Greatly inspired by and lots copied from the elegant overlayRoot.sh solution from Pascal Suter for running a Raspberry Pi from a read-only rootfs mount.

 It has been amended to keep working on recent raspberry pi's as things change including Debian bookworm